Sauchiehall Street: Culture and Heritage District

 Animating Sauchiehall Street

-Working with cultural organisations, this strand of programme focuses on public cultural activities which create moments of collective joy and animate the street.
+Working with cultural organisations, this strand of programme focuses on public heritage-led outdoor events, which create moments of collective joy and celebration; a reason to gather, and animate the street.

 More here